simologos/essex-eportfolio/example/content/research/bigData/index.md

 # Print the updated dataframe
 df.describe(include='all')
 ```
-The describe method calculats statistical data like percentile, mean and std of the numerical values.
+The describe method calculates statistical data like percentile, mean and std of the numerical values.
 The parameter `all` includes categorical values as well:

 ![DF describe with new headers](python_describe_new_headers.jpg)

+Figure 12: Pandas describe output showing the new header names.

 Count all null values:
 ```python